 If you are a foreigner who doesn’t have a degree and is looking for a job in Germany, it can be challenging to know where to start.
 Moreover, some additional pitfalls can be on your way if you are coming from a non-EU country.

-Depending on your nationality, getting a job in Germany without a degree can range from easy or hard.
+Depending on your nationality, getting a job in Germany without a degree can range from easy or very difficult.
 People from the EU/EEA states can take any employment without restrictions.
 Citizens of non-EU/EEA are eligible to work in Germany if they have qualifications in this job category.

 Getting Job in Germany Without a University Degree

 Germany has the largest economy in Europe and the fourth largest in the world.
 There are plenty of jobs for skilled professions as well as for casual workers without a degree.

 If you aren’t speaking German, finding a job will be more complicated.
 For native or fluent English speakers, it’s possible to find English-speaking jobs.

 If you’re a citizen of an EU/EEA country, you can easily move to Germany and start your job search without having a university degree.
 You don’t need to apply for a work permit.

 Depending on your goals and interests, you can choose from a wide range of jobs for unqualified workers in all sectors.
 Some of them can offer you a career, whereas some don’t provide any perspective and suit more for occasionally work.

 For non-EU/EEA citizens, the process of finding a job without a university degree in Germany is not easy.
 Here main options if you fall into this category: